paopre/Spontini/documentation/miscellaneous.md

 click on "TOOLS--->Set configuration parameter", then insert "compile-additional-opts" as parameter, then insert all the additional options you need in the same entry.
 For example: "-I /my/include/directory -l WARN".
 Don't forget to restart the SpontiniServer after the parameter is set.

+### AUTOFORMAT/INDENT

+It is possible to format or simply auto-indent LilyPond code through various options:

+  * By selecting a code snippet and clicking on "TOOLS--->Format/Indent selection"
+  * By enabling/disabling the auto-format/auto-indent option from the "TOOLS" menu ("TOOLS--->Enable/Disable autoformat", "TOOLS--->Enable/Disable autoindent").
+Each time the file being edited is saved, the code will automatically be auto-formatted/auto-indented.
+  * By configuring the editor to have auto-format/auto-indent enabled/disabled by default: click on "TOOLS->Set configuration parameter", and enter "default-autoformat" (or "default-autoindent") as the parameter to configure and "on" or "off" as the value.
+Remember to restart SpontiniServer.
+  * If auto-format is enabled by default, it can be avoided for one or more sections of code that are between two lines starting with "% set autoformat off" and "% set autoformat on" (or "% set autoindent off" and "% set autoindent on").
+If a line containing "% set autoformat off" (or "% set autoindent off") is placed at the beginning of the file, then auto-formatting/auto-indenting will be avoided for the entire file without needing to use the closing line ("% set autoformat on" or "% set autoindent on").
+  Be careful to insert a space between "%" and "set" for each of these lines.

 ### AXES

 Once a score is loaded and rendered, four draggable axes, useful for graphically aligning objects, can be activated by selecting "TOOLS--->Toggle axes"